Académie Ste. Cécile International School: Band

 Due to the school's size, Ste.
 Cécile's band program consists of just two bands - the high school concert band and the jazz band.
 The elementary school also fields a concert band and wind ensemble.

 Debate

 The school's debate club has performed well in local competitions, reaching the finals in 2017.
+Prior to that, two former students, Mark Laschuck and Paul Istasy won the local Vincent Massey debate competition in 2014 while receiving the 2nd and 3rd best speaker awards respectively.

 Student Council

 The school has a student council, consisting of the Prime Minister, the Deputy Prime Minister, the Treasurer, the Secretary, and two further executive members.
 There is also one representative for each junior grade (9th and 10th grade), and two for each senior grade (11th and 12th grade).
 The student council is responsible for organizing a variety of events, including student dances, pep rallies, and fundraisers.

 Clubs

 The school competes in the Science Olympics competition at the University of Windsor and also has a math club.